1. Home

 Satellite View of Pitt Regional Juvenile Detention Center

-The Pitt Regional Juvenile Detention Center is a medium to low-security detention center located at 451 Belvoir Rd Greenville, NC that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Pitt Regional Juvenile Detention Center is a medium to low-security detention center located at 451 Belvoir Rd Greenville, NC that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Juvenile detention centers are secure, temporary facilities where a juvenile will stay while waiting to go to court or until placement can be arranged.
 Juveniles are placed in detention by court order pending a hearing, disposition or placement.
 Prior to adjudication, the statute requires that the court review the need for continued secure custody so juveniles have frequent court appearances where alternatives to detention are considered.
 Youths are typically housed in a detention center closest to their home county.
 The centers receive admissions through assigned regions or catchment areas.